vuestorefront/storefront-ui/apps/docs/components/components/search.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The Search component is used to search for content on the page.
 ---
 # Search

-The Search component is used to search for content on the page.
+{{ $frontmatter.description }}

 <Generate />